Wruktarr/CinnamonIconsPack-Windows_8.fork/README.md

 **Original license:** GPL v3, by [Ambiance-69](https://www.gnome-look.org/member/336792/)

-Installation - extract and move directory to: `/usr/share/icons`
+Installation for all users - extract and move directory to: `/usr/share/icons`